 12. Keep your GoPro on and filming when underwater

 When you’re snorkeling, you never know when you’re about to see something amazing.
-And if your GoPro isn’t already set up and filming, who knows what could swim by before you’ve even powered on your GoPro?
+And if your GoPro isn’t already set up and film, who knows what could swim by before you’ve even powered on your GoPro?

 7 Best GoPro Accessories For Snorkeling